-Each regulator in the ADP5072 includes soft start circuitry that ramps the output voltage in a controlled manner during startup, thereby limiting the inrush current.
+Each regulator in the ADP5076 includes soft start circuitry that ramps the output voltage in a controlled manner during startup, limiting the inrush current.
 The soft start time is internally set to the fastest rate when the SS pin is open.

-Connecting a resistor between SS and AGND allows the adjustment of the soft start delay.
+Connecting a resistor between the SS pin and the AGND pin allows the adjustment of the soft start delay.
 The delay length is common to both regulators.